ryangandev/icon.io/README.md

 ## 🚀 About

+Icon.io is a web-based, online multiplayer gaming platform developed using React and Node.js with TypeScript.
+It currently hosts Draw & Guess, which you can enjoy with your friends, and plans are underway to add more games soon!

-Icon.io is a newer version of my original project, [**Icon**](https://github.com/ryangandev/icon.io/tree/old-version).
-Initially built as my final project for my Web Development class in a team of 3 at Drexel University.
-This refined version employs the same core technologies as the original, while incorporating bug fixes and following to best practices.
+Icon.io is an evolved version of my original project, [**Icon**](https://github.com/ryangandev/icon.io/tree/old-version), initially built as my final project for a Web Development class in a team of three at Drexel University.
+This refined version retains the same core technologies as the original, while incorporating bug fixes and adhering to best practices.

 ## 🛠️ How To Run